Rome84/Automation-Devops-King/README.md

 # Automation-Devops-King
-* Ubuntu box with the tools needed for DevOps Engineers
+* A Box with the tools needed for DevOps

 # tools included
 * Terraform 11.11